JeffreySarnoff/CatmullRom.jl/README.md

     - `interpolants` is a tuple of values from 0.0 to 1.0 (inclusive)
     -  yields interpolating points from points[2] through points[end-1] (inclusive)

+### closed curves

+To close a curve make sure that the first point and the last point are the same point.

 ## interpolation points

 - `uniform01(n)`